');

 About Longstreet, LA

-Longstreet is a small community in Louisiana with a population of 283 residents.
-The median household income is $73,750 per year, which is above the national average.
-The median age in Longstreet is 39.6 years.
+Longstreet is a small community located in Louisiana with a population of 283 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,750 per year, which is 2% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 Cost of Living in Longstreet, LA